Automox Remote Tools with Splashtop – Full User Guide

 When both the local and remote systems have multiple monitors, Splashtop lets you view each remote monitor in its own window on your local desktop.

-With Automox Resolve, powered by Splashtop, three technicians can connect to the same remote device simultaneously.
+With Resolve, three technicians can connect to the same remote device simultaneously across Remote Tools features.
 This enables real-time collaboration — for example, one technician can monitor while another performs actions on the device.

 Use Cases: